 India Fined 20 Percent of Match Fee For Slow Over Rate in Second ODI Match Against West Indies 2022

-On Sunday (July 24), India entered the field in the third ODI of the three-match series against the West Indies.
-Having won the first match, India’s aim was to secure the series win.
-However, during the match, the ICC informed that the entire team was fined 20 percent of the match fee for not being able to finish the bowling at the scheduled time in the first match.
+Sunday (July 24) saw the start of the third one-day international (ODI) between India and the West Indies.
+After winning the first match, India’s objective was to win the series.
+Nonetheless, the ICC announced after the match that the entire team was penalised 20% of the match money for failing to finish bowling on time during the first match.

-Batting first, Shikhar Dhawan’s team scored 308 runs in the first ODI of the three-match series on Friday (July 22).
-Chasing that target, the Caribbean stopped at 305 runs.
-In that match, the Indian team lost one over in the allotted time.
+Shikhar Dhawan’s squad scored 308 runs in the opening one-day international of the three-match series on Friday (July 22).
+The Caribbean halted its pursuit of this objective at 305 runs.
+The Indian team lost one over inside the stipulated time in that match.

-Therefore, as per clause 2.22 of the ICC Code of Conduct, the Indian team was fined 20 percent of the match fee.
-At the end of the first ODI, the umpires complained to the match referee against the Indian team.
-Skipper Shikhar Dhawan was summoned to the hearing of that complaint.
-However, a formal hearing was not required to admit the allegations.
+In accordance with section 2.22 of the ICC Code of Conduct, the Indian team was penalised 20% of the match cost.
+At the conclusion of the first ODI, the umpires lodged a complaint against the Indian side with the match official.
+Shikhar Dhawan, the skipper, was summoned to the hearing on this complaint.
+However, a formal hearing was not necessary for the claims to be admitted.

 However, the Indian team’s win has stained the ICC’s declaration of sanctions.
 In the second one-day international, Shikhar Dhawan’s squad earned the series victory by defeating the opposition by two wickets.
 The West Indies have now lost two consecutive home ODI series.